11 Min. Read

 Manual testing will always be a mandatory first step for creating original scripts.
 Exploratory testing and manual testing are crucial steps for young products and for setting up your eventual automated test cases.
 However, as your development strategy adopts a more agile development framework, your testing strategy will eventually have to scale in order to match that.

 Of course, deciding when to automate testing doesn’t have to be rocket science.
 One tester’s blog details his fool-proof method for knowing when to switch to automation.
 “I call it the ‘I’m Bored’ heuristic.
 I don’t like to be bored, so when I get bored, I automate what I’m doing.”
-Seems straightforward enough to us.

 When you feel like you are repeating a test over and over on a daily, weekly, or even monthly basis it may be time to automate it.
 You will improve your overall testing ROI and time by investing in the upfront cost of automation.